-Basic Jung is a series of lectures taking place in the first week of each semester in the late afternoon.
-It is designed to be an intensive introduction to basic Jungian concepts and ways of working, particularly for new students and guests wanting a concise presentation of analytical psychology.
-Although designed as a series, each course can be attended independently.
+Basic Jung is a series of late afternoon lectures given in the first week of each semester.
+Each series highlights a different aspect of Analytical Psychology, and offers an intensive introduction to basic Jungian concepts and ways of working, particularly for new students, guests and the general public.
+Although planned as a series, each course can be attended independently.

 All Basic Jung lectures will be broadcast live on Zoom.
 You can purchase Zoom attendance below on this page.
 See our Zoom Lectures page for more details.

 6–9 September 2022